cavoirom/nxv/README.md

   test run again with original npm modules.
 P/s: it's currently not possible because some Node.js APIs are not implemented.
 - `deno bundle` is deprecated, use `deno_emit` instead.
+- Store all code dependencies to `<repo-root>/vendor` to less depend on outside source.

 ## Git workflow